 It can be shown that the dimension of the $\mathfrak{S}_n$-module corresponding to $F_{n,k}$ is the Eulerian number $A_{n,k}$ enumerating the number of permutations in $\mathfrak{S}_n$ with $k$ descents \cite{Foulkes}. {The symmetric group character corresponding to $F_{n,k}$ under the Frobenius characteristic map} is known as the \bemph{Foulkes character}, introduced by Foulkes in his study of descents in permutations.
 They show up in various areas such as counting permutations by descents and cycle types \cite{Gessel-Reutenauer}, enumerating alternating permutations according to cycle type \cite{Stanley-Alternating}, and the analysis of the carrying process \cite{Diaconis-Fulman, Holte,Novelli-Thibon-Amazing}.
 Foulkes characters have been generalized to other reflection groups in \cite{Miller-Foulkes}.

-Throughout this section, we encode most of our formulas in terms of marked and augmented nested partitions.
+Throughout this section, we encode most of our formulas in terms of marked and augmented interlacing partitions.
 However, it should be noted that all of these formulas could just as easily be encoded in terms of binary trees via the following bijection between $\pbtun$ and $\noncrossing{n}$, which is a special case of a bijection due to Edelman.
 Figure~\ref{fig: Edelman example} shows a binary tree $T$ and its corresponding noncrossing partition. \begin{theorem}[Edelman \cite{Edelman}] Given $T\in \pbtun$, let $v_1,\ldots, v_n$ be its vertices listed in preorder.
 Define $\noncross{T}$ to be the finest partition of $[n]$ with the property that distinct positive integers $1\leq i<j \leq n$ are in the same block if $v_j$ is the left child of $v_i$.
 The map $T\mapsto \noncross{T}$ defines a bijection between $\pbtun$ and $\noncrossing{n}$. \end{theorem}

 Given a binary tree $T\in\pbtun$, we say that it is \bemph{left-leaning} if for every node $v$ of $T$, whenever $v$ has a right child, then it also has a left child.
 We denote the set of left-leaning trees on $n$ nodes by $\lpbt_n$.
-From the definition of $\noncross{T}$, we see that if $T\in \lpbt_n$, then $\noncross{T}$ is a nested partition of $[n]$.
-In fact, Edelman's bijection restricts to a bijection between $\lpbt_n$ and the set of nested partitions of $[n]$.
+From the definition of $\noncross{T}$, we see that if $T\in \lpbt_n$, then $\noncross{T}$ is an interlacing partition of $[n]$.
+In fact, Edelman's bijection restricts to a bijection between $\lpbt_n$ and the set of interlacing partitions of $[n]$.